-This Veterans Day, we’re calling on the Senate to do the same thing.
+This fall, we have a short window of time for the Senate to do the same thing.
 S.J.
-Res 10 would repeal the 2002 Authorization for Use of Military Force (AUMF) Against Iraq.
-The bipartisan votes are there — we just need it to get scheduled for a vote!
+Res 10 repeals the 2002 Authorization for Use of Military Force (AUMF) against the Saddam Hussein regime in Iraq.
+The bipartisan votes are there — now its time for Majority Leader Schumer to schedule the vote!

 The 2002 AUMF is dangerous.
 It allows Presidents to take military action without consulting Congress.